Aayush65/LinkedListModule/README.md

 	Space Complexity : O(1)

 11. **reverse(head)**
-	This function reverses the linked list and returns the new head node i.e. the tail node of the given Linked list Time Complexity : O(n)
+	This function reverses the linked list and returns the new head node i.e. the tail node of the given Linked list.
+	Time Complexity : O(n)
 	Space Complexity : O(1)

 12. **printll(head)**
-	This function prints out the linked list by using the passed head node Time Complexity : O(n)
+	This function prints out the linked list by using the passed head node.
+	Time Complexity : O(n)
 	Space Complexity : O(1)